-Heavy-Duty: Some brands call this grade Landowner or Professional.
+Heavy-Duty or Professional: Sears calls it Professional.
 Some online stores call this mid-grade.
 Bigger engines to get the job done faster.
 Bigger tires to give you better traction.
-Some models in this class give you high speed impeller, heated hand grips, hydrostatic transmissions, power steering, thicker skid shoes, ball bearings instead of bronze, and/or better chute controls.
-If get a lot of snow or get snow more than once a week in the winter these will last you.
-If you have more snow to clear than you typical suburban home these are the best choice.
+Some models in this class give you high-speed impeller, heated hand grips, hydrostatic transmissions, power steering, thicker skid shoes, ball bearings instead of bronze, and/or better chute controls.
+If you get a lot of snow or get snow more than once a week in the winter these will last you.
+If you have more snow to clear than your typical suburban home these are the best choice.

 What does a good 2-stage snow blower that will last cost?

 Cost: Baby Boomers: I’m sorry to tell you this but there are no “good” $500 two-stage snow blowers anymore.
 That last snow blower you bought for $500 now costs $650 to $1800.
 If you are buying a new machine for less than $600 or so you are not getting the quality you want.
 This especially includes the Chinese imports flooding the market.

 One last word of warning.
 If the price seems too good to be true – it probably is.
 Be extremely careful of 2-stage snow throwers selling for less than $600!
 Or for that matter any snow blower selling for hundreds less than the brands you recognize.
 If you don’t recognize the brand there is a more than likely chance the snow thrower is made in China.
 Service, parts, and repairs for it is non-existent or at best weeks away.